Thank you for showing interest in becoming an on-call firefighter with Dorset & Wiltshire Fire and Rescue Service.

 Full training is provided on an on-going basis, therefore previous experience is not needed.
 There is a minimum requirement for 40 hours’ cover per week.
 The on-call hours are based around people’s availability and other commitments, aligned to the requirements for operational cover at the station.

-If you are looking to move into the Service area, you can still be considered for on-call employment with us, but will need to demonstrate your intent to move before your application can start – to discuss the opportunities with us, please contact our On-Call Support Officers by email.
+If you are looking to move into the Service area, you can still be considered for on-call employment with us, but will need to demonstrate your intent to move before your application can start – to discuss the opportunities with us, please contact our On-Call Support Officers by email, making sure to provide your name and the station you are interested in joining.

 We are committed to equality of opportunity and diversity in employment and welcome applications from all sectors of the community.
 We particularly welcome applications from women and those from an ethnic minority, as they are currently under-represented within the Service.